Turn on red: Pedestrian and bicyclist safety

 A February 2002 study published in the ITE Journal concluded that "Prohibiting right turn on red would require drivers to turn on green.
 This would most likely increase the number of collisions by right turning vehicles."

-A 2009 study by The New York City Department of Transportation of injuries before and after red turn on right was allowed at specific intersections concluded that the change had not affected accident rates.
+A 2009 study by The New York City Department of Transportation of injuries before and after right turn on red was allowed at specific intersections concluded that the change had not affected accident rates.